 A Virginia criminal defense attorney should work towards the best interest of the client.
 Without a criminal legal advisor to defend you, chances of success are very slim.
 Further, for grave offenses such as assault or homicide chances of a positive outcome are even less without skilled legal representation.
 Therefore, engage a well-trained and experienced legal advisor.

 The criminal defense lawyer will carefully examine the facts of the case and choose what evidence is more useful and present it in the best way possible to try and convince the jury or judge.
-Moreover, it is the duty of the defense lawyer to present the best possible defense regardless of his/her personal beliefs about the client’s guilt or innocence.
+Moreover, it is the duty of the defense legal advisor to present the best possible defense regardless of his/her personal beliefs about the client’s guilt or innocence.

-The duties of a Virginia Criminal Lawyer.
+The Duties of a Virginia Criminal Lawyer

-- Confidentiality: Under no condition, may lawyers disclose any of the conversations or expose the contents of any documents availed from you without your consent.
+Confidentiality: Under no condition, may lawyers disclose any of the conversations or expose the contents of any documents availed from you without your consent.
 Any confidential piece of information that is disclosed in court is considered inadmissible and cannot be used.

-- Duty to seek the interests of the client: A criminal lawyer in Virginia must always strive to work on your best interests irrespective of the consequences that may arise from such actions.
+Duty to seek the interests of the client: A criminal attorney in Virginia must always strive to work on your best interests irrespective of the consequences that may arise from such actions.
 Lawyers should keep you informed of any proceedings related to their case.
 In addition, a lawyer should ask for your opinions so that your case is well represented in court.

-- Duty to give proper accounts: The ethics of a lawyer command that he/she must always maintain a separate account for your case.
+Duty to give proper accounts: The ethics of a lawyer command that he/she must always maintain a separate account for your case.
 This means the lawyers must never use your account and money for purposes that are irrelevant to the case.